 In this environment, we identify two main monetary-fiscal interactions.
-First, default risk in our model amplifies monetary frictions by increasing inflation and worsening monetary wedges.
+First, default risk amplifies monetary frictions by increasing inflation and worsening monetary wedges.
 When default risk is high, it triggers expectations of future high inflation and recession.
 High expected inflation tends to increase current inflation through the pricing decisions of firms.
-Low expected future consumption lowers current consumption through households' intertemporal consumption-smoothing incentives, which results in depressed production and a worsening of the monetary wedge now.
-These outcomes highlight the significance of default risk for monetary outcomes, and we refer to this channel as default amplification.
-Second, these additional domestic distortions caused by default risk tend to disincentivize government borrowing, as the government internalizes the consequences of its policies for the private economy.
-The resulting monetary friction leads to borrowing wedges in the optimal borrowing condition of the government, which reduce sovereign borrowing incentives and enforce monetary discipline, resulting in lower borrowing and default risk in equilibrium.
-Lowering debt is useful in our model because the government tends to over-borrow and experience excessively frequent costly defaults.
+Low expected future consumption lowers current consumption through households' intertemporal consumption-smoothing condition, which results in depressed production and a worsening of the monetary wedge now.
+These effects highlight the significance of default risk for monetary outcomes, and we refer to this channel as default amplification.
+Second, tight monetary policy can reduce default risk, as monetary distortions tend to disincentivize government borrowing.
+The key is that the government internalizes the costs of default amplification for the private economy and can relax the monetary distortions by reducing default risk.
+We show that monetary friction leads to borrowing wedges in the optimal borrowing condition of the government, which reduce sovereign borrowing incentives and enforce monetary discipline, resulting in lower default risk in equilibrium.
+Moreover, lowering default risk is useful in our model because the government tends to over-borrow and experience excessively frequent costly defaults.2

 We establish that monetary policy interacts with sovereign risk both theoretically, in simplified versions of our model, and quantitatively, in our general model parameterized to emerging market data.
 Our theoretical results isolate the default amplification and monetary discipline mechanisms in a tractable setting with preferences that are separable and quasi-linear with respect to foreign goods consumption.
 We show that if default events are associated with high inflation and low consumption, high default risk leads to increases in current inflation and a worsening of the monetary wedge, our default amplification mechanism.
-We then analyze the consequences of monetary policy during a one-time deviation from a constrained efficient baseline, with monetary frictions and overborrowing incentives.
+We then analyze the consequences of monetary policy on default risk by studying a one-time deviation from a constrained efficient economy.
+The deviation involves monetary frictions and fiscal overborrowing.
 Here, we establish our disciplining result: tight monetary policy lowers default risk.
-The reason is that tight monetary policy lowers domestic consumption and increases the monetary wedge, both of which increase the cost of government borrowing, as these frictions would be exacerbated even further with higher default risk.
-The disciplining result shows that the standard prescription for monetary policy to neutralize pricing frictions with a strict inflation targeting regime does not hold in our environment with default risk.
-In fact, our third theoretical result is that, unlike the strict inflation targeting regime, a monetary policy rule that targets only default risk can achieve the constrained efficient outcome because it can counter not only the overborrowing but also the pricing friction.
+The reason is that tight monetary policy lowers domestic consumption and increases the monetary wedge, which, in turn, the government can counter by lowering borrowing and default risk.
+The disciplining result shows that the standard prescription for monetary policy to neutralize pricing frictions with a strict inflation targeting regime is not optimal in our environment with default risk.
+In fact, our third theoretical result is that the constrained efficient outcome can be implemented by a monetary policy rule that targets default risk, the default risk monetary rule, as it can neutralize not only the overborrowing but also the pricing frictions.